 # 7 – Presence

-The use of what Zed Zeppelin termed as the Object was, in essence, a spoof on the monolith.
-It seemed to really be just a joke that of course was over-scrutinized by millions of Led Zeppelin fans.
+The use of what Zed Zeppelin termed the Object was, in essence, a spoof on the monolith.
+It seemed to really be just a joke that was over-scrutinized by millions of Led Zeppelin fans.
 Or so it seemed…..
 Some fans may have been correct when they argued that the title Presence and the Object were tied together.

 # 6 – In Through The Out Door

 Although Coda was the last official album released by Led Zeppelin, In Through the Out Door stands as the last studio album released by the band before the death of John Bonham.
 It was the band’s last album of newly recorded material together as Led Zeppelin.
 The album was released with six different covers.